-- Some important advanced driving use cases (e.g. High-Definition Sensor Sharing) involve the ability of road users to share their processed sensor data with other road users on a continual basis for what is known as cooperative perception, to provide advanced driver assistance and to facilitate autonomous driving.
+- "Sensor Sharing for Autonomous Vehicles" is an important advanced driving use case which involves the ability of road users to share their processed sensor data with other road users on a continual basis for what is known as cooperative perception, to provide advanced driver assistance and to facilitate autonomous driving.
 The appropriate amount of sensor data which should be shared is an open question for the industry, and directly impacts the required spectrum.
-Our estimates of spectrum needs for these use cases range from 40 MHz up to several hundred MHz depending on the extent of information sharing. - Many other advanced driving use cases are event triggered (e.g. Cooperative Manoeuvres), that is to say, messages are exchanged over the air in response to a desire by a road user to undertake a specific manoeuvre (e.g., changing lanes, joining a freeway, crossing an intersection, or the like).
+Our lower estimates of spectrum needs for this use case suggest that it can be accommodated in a 10 MHz channel.
+However, our analysis also indicates that, depending on the extent of required redundancy in the sharing of sensor information for the implementation of automated driving, the spectrum needs can be as high as a few tens of MHz or even more. - Another example is the advanced "Vulnerable Road User" use case, whereby vulnerable road users (VRUs) such as pedestrians or cyclists share information about themselves by broadcasting continual repetitive messages to other road users.
+Our analysis of this use case for pedestrian VRUs indicates that, depending on the extent of clustering among the VRUs, the spectrum needs in dense urban environments can be up to several MHz (but less than 10 MHz). - Many other advanced driving use cases are event triggered (e.g. cooperative manoeuvres), whereby messages are exchanged over the air only in response to a desire by a road user to undertake a specific manoeuvre (e.g., crossing an intersection, changing lanes, joining a freeway, or the like).
 Here, the road user shares its intended trajectory with other road users as part of a handshake exchange of information, in order to provide advanced driver assistance and to facilitate autonomous driving.
-The contribution of event triggered use cases to the overall ITS spectrum needs is stochastic, in the sense that such use cases may or may not occur at the same time, and this can result in a highly time variable demand for spectrum at any given location.
+Specifically, our analysis indicates that the spectrum needs for "Group Start" are of the order of several hundred kHz (approaching 1 MHz), whereas the spectrum needs for "Cooperative Lane Merging" (and other similar trajectory information sharing use cases) are of the order of around 150 kHz, both considerably lower than the spectrum needs of the "Cooperative Perception" use case.
+Notably, the contribution of these event triggered use cases to the overall ITS spectrum needs is stochastic, in the sense that such use cases may or may not occur at the same time and place, and this can result in a highly time variable demand for spectrum at any given location. - We have also examined a number of miscellaneous advanced use cases which do not fall under the above categorisations (including "Platooning", "Vehicle Decision Assist", "See Through for Passing", "Speed Harmonisation", and "Automated Intersection Manager").
+Our analysis indicates that with the exception of "See Through for Passing" which may require several MHz (less than 10 MHz) for the communication of high-definition video, the spectrum needs of each of the remaining use cases is unlikely to exceed at most several hundred kHz.
+Again, the contribution of these use cases to the overall ITS spectrum needs depends on the extent to which they might occur at the same time and place.